Corgam/LEO-CDN/README.md

 4. `sudo make satellites`.
 5. `sudo make gsts`.

+The coordinator, satellites and gsts need to be executed in different terminals.

 ## Generator

 Generates certificates and a .yml file for each satellite.
 Creates a Makefile and then runs docker-compose to start all storage, FReD and HTTP-server nodes automatically.
 Furthermore, creates all necessary files to run the project.